Sydney Lundberg plans to bring her passion for the environment and photography to the fellowship.

 Through the generosity of former Texas Tech University System Regent James Sowell and the former Center for Global Communication, Sydney Lundberg has been selected for Texas Tech University's inaugural offering of the Livable Futures Student Fellowship.

-Lundberg, an honors student with a double-major in agricultural economics and agricultural communications, from Albuquerque, New Mexico, plans to bring her passion for the environment and photography to the fellowship.
+Lundberg, an honors student with a double-major in agricultural & applied economics and agricultural communications, from Albuquerque, New Mexico, plans to bring her passion for the environment and photography to the fellowship.

 The Creating Livable Futures program is a growing, campus-wide initiative supported by nearly a dozen Texas Tech faculty members that prepares students to communicate in a fully interdisciplinary and global way.
 The program seeks to form solutions to challenges posed by pressing issues that speak to society's collective well-being and sustainability.

 The initiative leverages the rich holdings and perspectives of Texas Tech's Sowell Family Collection in Literature, Community and the Natural World, which contains the papers of Barry Lopez and many other notable authors whose writing bears on sustainability.
 Creating Livable Futures prepares students to translate and communicate the work of world-class speakers and thinkers on sustainability, and engages students in using, describing and discussing relevant research materials.

 Creating Livable Futures has sponsored the Sowell Conference and many online readings and lectures, conducted a climate interactive, screened films and helped establish two student organizations, Project Climate and GrowTech.

 Lundberg will develop the program's social media and web presence, as well as develop related educational curricula.